-En Plein Air: Joshua Edwards will be talking about his own projects that incorporate walking, photography, and the written word, and also about some historical examples of cross-genre art that is made outdoors.
+Talk: En Plein Air: Joshua Edwards will be taking about his own projects that incorporate walking, photography, and the written word, and also about some historical examples of cross-genre art that is made outdoors.
+1-hour

 Poet, translator, and editor Joshua Edwards was born in Galveston, Texas.
 He earned his MFA from the University of Michigan.
 His collections of poetry include Campeche (2011), which includes photographs taken by his father, the photographer Van Edwards; Imperial Nostalgias (2013); and Architecture for Travelers (2014).
 He is also the author of a photobook, Photographs Taken at One-Hour Intervals During a Walk from Galveston Island to the West Texas Town of Marfa, and his translation of Mexican poet María Baranda’s Ficticia (2010) was nominated for a Northern California Book Award.

 Edwards is director and coeditor of Canarium Books, a small press devoted to publishing innovative poetry and translations.
 He was a Fulbright grantee, a Wallace Stegner fellow at Stanford University, and he received a fellowship from the Akademie Schloss Solitude.
 When not traveling, he lives with his wife, the poet Lynn Xu, in Marfa, Texas.
 Academy of American Poets Poetry Foundation Poetry Society of America